ariard/lightning-rfc/12-offer-encoding.md

 immediately following the end of period with index N.

 - if an offer contains `recurrence_base`:
-  - the start of period index 0 is `basetime` seconds since 1970-01-01 UTC.
+  - the start of period #0 is `basetime` seconds since 1970-01-01 UTC.
 - otherwise:
-  - the start of period index 0 is the time of issuance of the first `invoice` for this particular offer and `payer_key`.
+  - the start of period #0 is the time of issuance of the first `invoice` for this particular offer and `payer_key`.

+To calculate the start of period #`N` for `N` > 0:
 - if `time_unit` is 0:
-  - the period end is the period start plus `period`, in seconds.
+  - period `N` starts at period #0 start plus `period` multiplied by `N`, in seconds.
 - otherwise, if `time_unit` is 1:
-  - calculate the offset in seconds within the day of the period start.
+  - calculate the offset in seconds within the day of period #0 start.
-  - add `period` days to get the day of the period end.
+  - add `period` multiplied by `N` days to get the day of the period start.
   - add the offset in seconds to get the period end in seconds.
-    - if the result is not within the same day, use the last second in the day.
 - otherwise, if `time_unit` is 2:
-  - calculate the offset in days within the month of the period start.
+  - calculate the offset in days within the month of period #0 start.
-  - calculate the offset in seconds within the day of the period start.
+  - calculate the offset in seconds within the day of period #0 start.
-  - add `period` months to get the month of the period end.
+  - add `period` multiplied by `N` months to get the month of the period start.
-  - add the offset days to get the day of the period end.
+  - add the offset days to get the day of the period start.
     - if the day is not within the month, use the last day within the month.
-  - add the offset seconds to get the period end in seconds.
+  - add the offset seconds to get the period start in seconds.
-    - if the result is not within the same day, use the last second in the day.
 - otherwise, if `time_unit` is 3:
-  - calculate the offset in months within the year of the period start.
+  - calculate the offset in months within the year of period #0 start.
-  - calculate the offset in days within the month of the period start.
+  - calculate the offset in days within the month of period #0 start.
-  - calculate the offset in seconds within the day of the period start.
+  - calculate the offset in seconds within the day of period #0 start.
-  - add `period` years to get the year of the period end.
+  - add `period` multiplied by `N` years to get the year of the period start.
-  - add the offset months to get the month of the period end.
+  - add the offset months to get the month of the period start.
-  - add the offset days to get the day of the period end.
+  - add the offset days to get the day of the period start.
     - if the day is not within the month, use the last day within the month.
-  - add the offset seconds to get the period end in seconds.
+  - add the offset seconds to get the period start in seconds.
-    - if the result is not within the same day, use the last second in the day.
 - otherwise, the time is invalid.

-Note that offset seconds can overflow only if the period start is in a leap second.
+Note that offset seconds can overflow only if the period start is in a leap second; we ignore this!

 If a period starts at 10:00:00 (am) UTC on 31 December, 1970 (31485600
 seconds since epoch), the following demonstrates period ends: